Brunswick Football Club

-Brunswick Football Club was an Australian rules football club which played in the Victorian Football Association (VFA) from 1897 until 1991.
-Based in Brunswick, Victoria, for most of their time in the Association they were known as the Magpies, and wore black and white guernseys.
-In its final two seasons in the VFA, it was known as Brunswick-Broadmeadows.
+The Brunswick Football Club, nicknamed the Magpies, was an Australian rules football club based in the Melbourne suburb of Brunswick.

+Brunswick played in the Victorian Football Association (VFA) from 1897 until 1991, when it withdrew midway early in the season and folded shortly after.
+In its final two seasons in the VFA, the club was known as Brunswick-Broadmeadows.

 History

 Brunswick Football Club was formed in 1865 and joined the VFA in the 1897 season.

 The club was colloquially known in its early days as the Pottery Workers or the Brickfielders, and its fans were known for sounding clayhole bells at matches; after changing their colours from light blue and red colors to black and white, they became informally, and then later formally, known as the Magpies.
 They struggled to be competitive in the league early on, finishing last in 1898, 1899 and 1902.

 They won the first of their three 1st division premierships in 1909 which started a successful era for the club under former Essendon player Jack McKenzie.
 Up until 1915 they played in six finals series and four grand finals.

 After consistently making the finals following the end of the war they won another premiership in 1925.
 In 1926, the club dropped out of the Association near the end of the season in protest against suspensions meted out to captain-coach Wally Raleigh and team-mate Hassett, but was re-admitted prior to the 1927 season under an entirely new committee.

 They struggled during the early 1930s, both financially and on the field, forcing them to sell their finest players to Victorian Football League (VFL) clubs, but they went on to be one of the strongest teams of the late 1930s, winning three consecutive minor premierships from 1936–1938 and reaching three consecutive Grand Finals from 1937–1939.
 Their third and last first division premiership came during this period, defeating Brighton Football Club in the 1938 Grand Final by 33 points in what was the first premiership of the throw-pass era.